brownan/abbott/doc/documentation.rst

     parameters: the event that initiated the command, and a re.Match object, used to retrieve the parameters.

+cmdmatch
+    An optional regex string specifying how to match the command name.
+This is useful if you want to specify an alias, so you can do something like "cmdname|cmdalias".
+It should not begin with a ^ or end with a $, since it is combined with other regexes to form a complete pattern.

 cmdusage
     A string to explain the arguments of this command.
 Something like “<required arg> [optional arg] ...”